Dementia and Palliative Care

 Dementia is a deterioration of the brain.
 Although the disease progresses slowly, it finally causes the brain to stop working.
 Families caring for a loved one with dementia need a lot of support and assistance, and getting palliative care early is important.

-Palliative care is as much about helping the family as it is about treating the patient.
+Palliative care is as much about helping the family as it is about treating the patient suffering from dementia.
 Palliative care teams are a very valuable resource for family caregivers, who often face terrible stress on a 24/7 basis.
 This is because a patient’s fading memory is gradually joined by the loss of hand-eye coordination, motor skills and the ability to dress and bathe.
-Patients begin to not recognize hunger and thirst, and lose the ability to feed themselves and the ability to eat.
+People with dementia begin to not recognize hunger and thirst, and lose the ability to feed themselves and the ability to eat.

 Unless clear medical directions have been set up at the earliest stages of dementia, families and caregivers often must face heartbreaking decisions when a patient can no longer eat.
 Frequently they must decide whether artificial feeding (through a tube to the stomach or through a vein) is called for.
 Unfortunately, medical research shows that neither feeding method actually works to prolong life.
 They might even cause more lung infections and pneumonia.